 Department Learning Goals

-The Department of French and Francophone Studies is part of the Faculty of Languages and Linguistics (FLL) of the Georgetown University College of Arts & Sciences, an academic entity that throughout its distinguished institutional history has promoted the study and understanding of a wide array of international languages, literatures, and cultures.
-Within the FLL, ours is a large and diverse undergraduate department that focuses on the integration of language learning with a dynamic access to multiple facets of France and the Francophone world.
+The Department of French and Francophone Studies is part of the Faculty of Literatures, Cultures, and Language Studies (LCL) of the Georgetown University College of Arts & Sciences, an academic entity that throughout its distinguished institutional history has promoted the study and understanding of a wide array of international languages, literatures, and cultures.
+Within the LCL, ours is a large and diverse undergraduate department that focuses on the integration of language learning with a dynamic access to multiple facets of France and the Francophone world.
 Our international faculty includes experts in metropolitan France, Sub-Saharan and North Africa, French-Speaking Canada, Belgium, and the Caribbean.

-The Department of French and Francophone Studies is committed to the enhancement – through the development of intercultural literacy in the broadest sense – of a liberal arts education at once ethically based and globally contextualized, one that encourages ongoing intellectual questioning, social awareness, and personal and professional growth.
-Indeed, Georgetown Department of French and Francophone Studies alumni have successfully pursued careers in education, publishing, law, medicine, government, and business.
+The Department of French and Francophone Studies is committed to the enhancement – through the development of intercultural literacy in the broadest sense – of a liberal arts education at once ethically based and globally imagined, encouraging concentrated intellectual questioning, social awareness, and personal and professional growth and ambition.
+Alumni of Georgetown’s Department of French and Francophone Studies have successfully pursued careers in education, publishing, law, medicine, government, finance, and business, to name a few.

-The Department’s overarching learning goal is to give students the linguistic competency, cultural literacy, writing and research skills, and critical thinking abilities that will benefit them in a variety of professions both here and abroad.
-To that end, French majors and minors will engage with the Department’s four central curricular dimensions (listed below), each of which has distinct yet interrelated learning goals and outcomes.
+The Department’s overarching learning goal is to give students the linguistic competency, cultural literacy, writing and research abilities, and critical thinking skills that will benefit them in myriad professions both here and abroad.
+Our goal is to form true global citizens.
+To that end, French majors and minors will engage with the Department’s four central curricular dimensions (listed below), which feature distinct yet interrelated learning goals and outcomes.

-French majors enjoy a number of curricular opportunities that enable them to achieve high levels of linguistic and cultural competency that meet and often surpass those of their peers from other top-tier institutions.
-After achieving linguistic proficiency, French majors pursue study of French and Francophone cultures and literature, as well as specialized areas of post-advanced language learning.
-Moreover, French majors are required to study abroad in a French-speaking country.
-Eligible French majors also have the opportunity to write a Senior Honors Thesis, which serves as a capstone for their studies and allows them to consolidate and further refine their research and writing skills.
+Majors in French and Francophone Studies can access an enormous range of curricular opportunities.
+After achieving linguistic proficiency, majors delve into French and Francophone cultures and literature, as well as specialized areas of post-advanced language learning.
+Moreover, majors are required to study abroad in a French-speaking country.
+Eligible majors also have the opportunity to write a Senior Honors Thesis, which serves as a capstone for their studies and allows them to consolidate and further refine their research and writing skills.

-French minors achieve proficiency in the French language and then further develop their understanding of the French and Francophone world.
+Minors in French and Francophone Studies achieve proficiency in the French language and then further develop their understanding of the French and Francophone world.
 By complementing their primary fields of study with a French minor, students will bolster their linguistic, cultural, and literary knowledge and further their exploration of the humanities.
 Students’ enhanced exposure to French and Francophone cultures comes coupled with more refined writing, research, and critical thinking abilities.

 Because writing is integrated and emphasized across our curriculum, students will fulfill the integrated Writing Requirement through the fulfillment of major and minor requirements.